aleshaleksey/fansys23/08-spell-list.md

 **Description**: Flames bloom on flammable surfaces all around the caster and rise, tree-like, to a height of 70ft.
 Everything within the flames in heavily concealed.
 The caster is immune to the damage caused by these flames.

-**Upcast**: For every extra MP dice, increase the radius by 10ft and height by 5ft or increase the damage by 2d8.
+**Upcast**: For every extra MP die above 5, increase the radius by 10ft and height by 5ft or increase the damage by 2d8.

 **Global**: Creates an inferno, large enough to engulf a small town.
 For every extra 4MP the radius increases by 200ft and the height increases by 10ft.
 Elemental lords might use this kind of magic for "amelioration" when visiting the mortal realm.